karlwaldman/isomap-landing/ALL_ISSUES_FIXED.md

 ### Common Questions (Be Ready):

-**Q: "This is just circles, not real isochrones"**
+**Q: "These aren't dynamically generated for every location"**
 A: "Correct!
-Demo uses circular approximation for simplicity.
-Production will use OSRM with real road networks.
-Wanted to validate demand before building the complex infrastructure."
+Demo uses pre-computed realistic shapes for specific cities to show what isochrones look like.
+Production will use OSRM to dynamically calculate isochrones for any coordinate in real-time.
+This demo validates demand before building the full infrastructure."

 **Q: "Why would I use this over Mapbox?"**
 A: "Mapbox costs $4/1K requests.
 For small-medium apps (100K/mo), that's $400.
 I'm targeting $199 with similar quality.
 Different segment."